-The bistro we visited is called The Fox Bar and Bistro in the village of Ripponden, in between Halifax and Oldham, turning off of the M62 at junction 22.
+The bistro we visited was The Fox Bar and Bistro in the village of Ripponden, in between Halifax and Oldham, turning off of the M62 at junction 22.
 We drove up on a cold and partly snowy Sunday afternoon and from Leeds, it took about 30 -40 minutes to get to.
 After navigating through a few country roads we arrived, parking on the street across from the bistro.
-As far as I am aware there isn’t a car park, but the bistro is situated on a long road where parking is available on either side.
+As far as I am aware there isn’t a car park, but the bistro is on a long road where parking is available on either side.

 We pre-booked the afternoon tea as advised on the bistro’s website, and we were glad we did, as the place was busy, with a lot of the visitors having the afternoon tea.
 Now, I mentioned that this was an afternoon tea with a difference, and this difference was that it was served on a mini picnic bench!